Changissnz/selfinterest/README.md

 human subjects to be subjected to these norms, one of the primary ways to attempt persistence through the possibly violent advents brought about through universal time and from changes in ways of life from those others not of society.
-An arbitrary farmer in a village below the technological norm of the great powers of nation states is limited in perspective and may be unmotivated to technologically improve, and what debates without the material can really prove their inferiority to the civilized without there being statements very much offensive to their way of life, the norms for their labor?
+An arbitrary farmer in a village below the technological norm of the great powers of nation states is limited in technological perspective and may be unmotivated to technologically improve, and what debates without the material can really prove their inferiority to the civilized without there being statements very much offensive to their way of life, the norms for their labor?
 Behind every enduring